 Although timber is extremely attractive, homeowners often prefer timber look uPVC due to its low maintenance and flawless appearance.
 To maintain timber’s efficiency, it needs to be regularly maintained which can be time-consuming as well as expensive. uPVC is extremely easy to take care of and can be more cost-effective than timber.

 Timber look windows give you the best of both worlds – combining the beauty of timber with the ease and efficiency modern uPVC provides.
-Heritage timber alternative windows bring these elements together to give a superior performance that will add into the mix of overall kerbside appeal.
+Heritage timber alternative windows bring these elements together to give a superior performance that will add to the mix of overall kerbside appeal.

-Evolution were the original company that started producing timber alternative windows and their products are full of technologically-advanced features.
+Evolution was the original company that started producing timber alternative windows and their products are full of technologically-advanced features.
 These windows are traditionally glazed which makes the glass easy to replace (if this is ever required).
 These windows are only 82mm deep, which means they take up less space but still retain the same thermal efficiency.
-All of Evolution’s windows are A rated as standard and their Stormproof and Flush ranges are A+ rated, with thicker double glazing to give improved energy efficiency; making your home warmer and reducing your monthly heating bills.
+All of Evolution’s windows are A-rated as standard and their Stormproof and Flush ranges are A+ rated, with thicker double glazing to give improved energy efficiency; making your home warmer and reducing your monthly heating bills.

 The Residence 9 Collection is one of the most well-known brands when it comes to heritage windows.
 They have recently expanded their range to enable them to replace modern uPVC windows as well as timber.
-The Residence collection is 100mm deep which makes them a durable window and the glass is bonded to the frame which can look impressive, but does mean that the glass cannot be replaced if ever damaged.
+The Residence Collection is 100mm deep which makes them a durable window and the glass is bonded to the frame which can look impressive but does mean that the glass cannot be replaced if ever damaged.
 This collection was designed to exactly replicate the elegance of traditional sash windows which is why they have larger frames.